Superpat/ancientreligions/ACR_Changelog.md

 Egyptian:

+- Added unique Egyptian Doctrine "Children of the Nile", which includes Ancestor Veneration, Equality, and Stability.
 - The Egyptian/Atenic Warrior Lodge, "The Champions of the Sun", has been added.
   - Special leader trait is "Sandstrider".
     - +20% in Desert and Plains Terrains.